 ATE_FUN.1.1D The developer shall test the TSF and document the results.

 ATE_FUN.1.2D The developer shall provide test documentation.

-5.2.6.3.2 Content and presentation of evidence elements ATE_FUN.1.1C The test documentation shall consist of test plans, test procedure descriptions, expected test results, and the actual test results.
+ATE_FUN.1.1C The test documentation shall consist of test plans, test procedure descriptions, expected test results, and the actual test results.

 ATE_FUN.1.2C The test plans shall identify the security functions to be tested and describe the goal of the tests to be performed.

+one gone of the tools to be performed.

 ATE_FUN.1.3C The test procedures shall identify the test to be performed and describe the scenarios for testing each security function.
 The scenarios shall include any ordering dependencies on the results of other tests.

 ATE_FUN.1.4C The expected test results shall show the anticipated outputs from a successful execution of the tests.

-ATE_FUN.1.5C The test results from the developer execution of the tests shall demons trate that each tested security function behaved as specified.
-5.2.6.3.3 Evaluator ad ction elements ATE_FUN.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
-5.2.6.4 ATE_IND.2 Independent Testing - Sample 5.2.6.4.1 Developer a action elements ATE_IND.2.1D The developer shall provide the TOE for testing.
-5.2.6.4.2 Content and presentation of evidence elements ATE_IND.2.1C The TOE shall be suitable for testing.
+ATE_FUN.1.5C The test results from the developer execution of the tests shall demonstrate that each tested security function behaved as specified.

+ATE_FUN.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.

+5.2.6.7 ATE IND.2 Independent testing - Sample

+ATE_IND.2.1D The developer shall provide the TOE for testing.

+ATE_IND.2.1C The TOE shall be suitable for testing.

 ATE_IND.2.2C The developer shall provide an equivalent set of resources to those that were used in the developer's functional testing of the TSF.

-5.2.6.4.3 Evaluator ad ction elements ATE_IND.2.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+ATE_IND.2.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.

 ATE_IND.2.2E The evaluator shall test a subset of the TSF as appropriate to confirm that the TOE operates as specified.

 ATE_IND.2.3E The evaluator shall execute a sample of tests in the test documentation to verify the developer test results.